july005/trash/README.md

-# One Month Rails

-This is the MACBOOK pinteresting sample application for [*One Month Rails*](http://onemonthrails.com)
+# This is my project!

-by
+by Erin